 It’s important to realize that the path of your digital transformation may take many shapes along the way, from managing the initial crisis, to optimizing current processes, to establishing an end-to-end foundation for future success.
 However, there are three important ways to assess any phase of your transition.

 Are you using a bandage to get through the crisis, or can you create a surgical fix?
 Complete an end-to-end-mapping of the payment process, looking at each stage, each system, and how information is sent and received.
-Look at everything, including billing, receipt of payment, dispute management and short pay, application and accounting, and make sure your newly digitized processes integrate with them properly.
+Look at everything, including billing, receipt of payment, collections, cash application and accounting, and make sure your newly digitized processes integrate with them properly.

 Finally, remember that most B2B tenants have multiple landlords.
-Whether that’s a restaurant like Starbucks or a large retailer like Old Navy, the tenant pays multiple landlords on multiple systems.
+Whether that’s a restaurant like Starbucks or a large retailer like Old Navy, the tenant engages with multiple landlords on multiple systems.
 As awareness of improved payment systems increases, they will notice the difference – for better or worse.